 - Lift your buttocks off the ground and then tighten the ab muscles.

 - Start in a walking position as you move the left hand with the right foot in the future.
 Then, your right hand should proceed with your left foot.
-You will need to walk multiple steps considering the space you have and then move in reverse.
+You will need to walk multiple steps, considering your space, and then move in reverse.
 Repeat the process several times to gain benefit.

 Here are some tips that will help you perform the crab walk exercise in the best way.

-- Keep the hands on the ground behind your buttock, your feet apart, and the abs in an engaging position for securing your back.
+- Keep your hands on the ground behind your buttock, your feet apart, and your abs in an excellent position to secure your back.

 - You can perform the movement at different speeds to find the pace that fits you perfectly.

 - Don’t allow your feet to move too fast, as doing so may cause injury.